"You have a turbo charged mind – like a Ferrari engine, but the brakes of a bicycle, and I'm the break expert."

 ADHD is a strength.
 Too many (most) well-intentioned psychiatrists, therapists, teachers, and others in our lives only know enough about our neurodivergence to want to "fix" it.
-Too few recognize the amazing creativity, problem solving, optimism, and unbridled desire to help others - among many other super powers - that come with ADHD.
+Too few recognize the incredible creativity, problem-solving, optimism, and unbridled desire to help others - among many other superpowers - that come with ADHD.

 Identifying and creating systems and tools for areas that may need support.